 Caregiver stress is an inevitable part of the job when you’re caring for an older adult.
 But there are ways to keep it from becoming overwhelming.

-Two effective methods are to practice gratitude and to write in a journal.
+Two effective methods are practicing gratitude and writing in a journal.

-And there’s even a way to efficiently combine these two stress management techniques into one simple activity – the free 10- or 21-day guided gratitude journal challenge.
+And there’s even a way to efficiently combine these two stress management techniques into a single, simple activity—the free 10- or 21-day guided gratitude journal challenge.

 The challenge was created by Thnx4, an innovative project from the University of California, Berkeley's Greater Good Science Center.

-We explain how gratitude and journaling reduce caregiver stress and improve health and well-being as well as how the Thx4 gratitude journal challenge works.
+We explain how gratitude and journaling reduce caregiver stress and improve health and well-being, and how the Thx4 gratitude journal challenge works.

-When life is challenging, we often get stuck in the mindset that everything around us is negative or bad.
+When life is challenging, we often get stuck in the mindset that everything around us is harmful or destructive.

-Gratitude reduces caregiver stress because it helps you notice that there are still positives in life, even in the middle of tough times.
+Gratitude reduces caregiver stress by helping you notice the positives in life, even in the middle of tough times.

 Journaling is another powerful way to reduce caregiver stress.

-Getting thoughts and feelings down on paper and out of your head has been shown to improve health as well as help with problem-solving and decision-making.
+Getting thoughts and feelings down on paper and out of your head has been shown to improve health and support problem-solving and decision-making.

-Putting those two things together, like this challenge does, gives you the benefits of both in one simple activity!
+Putting those two things together, like this challenge does, gives you the benefits of both in a straightforward activity!

 Thnx4 is an online gratitude journal where you record what you’re grateful for.